sreecodeslayer/sreecodeslayer.github.io/_posts/2016-11-09-your-first-falcon-api.md

 Whats up guys, well I have been super busy lately and hardly got any spare time to put together what I have been learning lately.
 Anyways, I would like to share my catch on using the super awesome Falcon for API based services.
 The reason Falcon is at the top is obviously due to its ultimately streamlined structure.
 This is clearly understandle if you are coming from Django or even from Flask frameworks or any of that sort.
 Since, Falcon is structured with API based works in mind, it doesn't come with any templating engine.
 But this can easily be solved using Jinja2 or any that you wish, though I don't see why anyone would head that way!

 Alright then, let's dive into creating our first Falcon app that listens to some basic `GET` and `POST` requests handled by our server.
-Am going to be using a Python Virtual environment to work on the project, but you do without it.
+Am going to be using a Python Virtual environment to work on the project, but you can do without it.
 So fire up your favourite terminal, and let's get started.

-* We need to make a project folder inorder to work on our API.
+* We need to make a project folder in-order to work on our API.

 ```bash
 $ mkdir myapi
 ```
-* Now take you favourite terminal a drive into the newly created folder (`myapi`)
+* Now take your favourite terminal for a dive into the newly created folder (`myapi`)

 ```bash
 $ cd myapi
 ```
 * Now setup a Virtual environment so that you can work within it.
 Am gonna be using `virtualenv` for this.
-If you got your choices, go ahead and fire it up as well.
+If you have got your choices, go ahead and fire it up as well.

 ```bash
 $ virtualenv venv